orangejuice/blog/data/activity/movie-放牛班的春天-2004/record.en.md

     / Jean-Baptiste Maunier, Gérard Jugnot
 ---

-Watched it, but don't remember, want to rewatch
+Saw it but forgot, want to rewatch it